felixlopz/hubrise-test-task/content/docs/faqs/en/reactivate-suspended-account.md

 1. Log in to your [HubRise account](https://manager.hubrise.com/login).
 1. Click on **SETTINGS**.
 1. To pay all at Account level, verify **All locations** is selected.
-To pay invoices per Location, select the Location from the **Location** list.
+To pay invoices per Location, select the Location from the **Location** dropdown.
 1. In the **Payment** section, review your payment method details.
 If there is no existing payment method, click **Add payment method**.
 1. Enter your credit card details.
 1. Click **Save**.